1cbyc/feedback_platform/readme.md

     Build the views for submitting and managing feedback.

-Design User and Admin Dashboards:
+3. Design User and Admin Dashboards:

     Display user-submitted feedback on an admin dashboard.

-Frontend Enhancements:
+4. Frontend Enhancements:

     Improve the UI using HTML, CSS, or a frontend framework like Bootstrap.

-Deployment Configuration:
+5. Deployment Configuration:

-    Set up deployment on a platform like Railway, if you'd like to test the app live.
+    to set up deployment on a platform like Railway, if you'd like to test the app live.